We don’t offer board and train yet. For now, we are focused on training the team—dog and human, together.

 Dogs don’t naturally understand English, and we don’t naturally understand body language the way they do.
 So we start by speaking their language: food and physical guidance.

 We begin with food lures and hand commands — not just because they’re effective, but because they speak your dog’s natural language.
 These early techniques communicate clearly: “Follow this.
 Try this.
 You’re on the right path.”
 As your dog begins to understand the pattern, we layer in leash pressure — a gentle but firm addition that says, “Now that you know what this means, you must listen.”
-This progression turns curiosity into commitment, and understanding into reliability.
+This progression turns curiosity into commitment and understanding into reliability.

 This is the difference between a command and a conversation.